What is a drawdown lifetime mortgage?

 Other types of lifetime mortgage

-For some, a drawdown lifetime mortgage can be a practical way to boost your income in later life.
+For some, a drawdown lifetime mortgage can be a practical way to boost income in later life.
 But if this particular option isn't right for you, there are other types of lifetime mortgage, or other types of equity release plans.

 The thoughts and opinions expressed in the page are those of the authors, intended to be informative, and do not necessarily reflect the official policy or position of SunLife.
 See our Terms of Use for more info.